Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

 From Pisang, the trail climbs sharply as you pass by the Dhikur Pokhari.
-The trail then relatively flattens out from there, and you will head due west where the valley opens up to a wide canyon.
+The trail then relatively flattens out, and you will head due west, where the valley opens into a vast canyon.
 Along the way, you will come across the small settlement of Humde.
-Further ahead lays a beautiful monastery where you can enjoy a silent afternoon, taking in the Himalayan breeze that flutter the prayer fags gorgeously.
-Overnight stay at the guesthouse at Manang.
+Further ahead lies a beautiful monastery where you can enjoy a silent afternoon, taking in the Himalayan breeze that flutters the prayer fags gorgeously.
+Overnight stay at the guesthouse in Manang.

 Altitude: 3540 m